Discover Swiss Financial Secrets That Maximize Your Money!

 On top of stocks and ETFs, Yuh also allows investing in so-called themes.
 These themes represent trends such as the metaverse or recycling.
 They allow to invest in companies that represent these themes.
 On paper, this is great.
 However, these themes are implemented with structured products.

 Structured products are among the most complicated investments available.
 They are not transparent and are often expensive.
 Some of the structured products offered by Yuh have a 1% fee.
-For me, these products should be avoided.
+I recommend avoiding these products.

 Unfortunately, Yuh does not offer any US ETFs.
 Since US ETFs are currently the best available to Swiss investors, not having them is a big disadvantage for Yuh.

 Overall, Yuh has great trading features for beginners.
-But it is not an app for advanced investors.
+However, it is not an app for advanced investors.

 Yuh Banking fees